 Patricia is a meticulous advocate with an impressive intellectual background.
 Prior to coming to the Bar, Patricia enjoyed an academic career, holding posts at Oxford, Cambridge and Brunel Universities, specialising in European and International human rights law.
 Her doctoral thesis was awarded the Babsybanoo Marchioness of Winchester Thesis Prize by Oxford University for most outstanding thesis in the area of human rights and fundamental freedoms.

 Patricia practices in the areas of serious crime, extradition, public law and human rights.
 Her recent high-profile work includes acting as disclosure counsel in a 10-handed £250m fraudulent trading and corruption case and being instructed in an appeal against conviction in excess of thirty years old for multiple murder.
 She is currently a member of the counsel team instructed by the Metropolitan Police responding to the Undercover Policing Inquiry chaired by Sir John Mitting.
-She is also presently instructed as part of the counsel team to the Grenfell Tower Inquiry.
 Patricia is an experienced lecturer and is Editor-in-Chief of Arlidge, Eady and Smith on Contempt.
 She is a member of the SFO Prosecution Panel, and the CPS Fraud, and Serious Crime Panels.
 She has also been appointed to the list of specialist regulatory advocates to prosecute on behalf of the Health and Safety Executive and the Environment Agency.

 Crime and Regulatory